 - Hair growth.

 Massage a drop or two of castor oil on to your eyebrows and see them grow quicker and more thickly.
-Additionally, castor oil can be massaged into your scalp and worked through the hair to help it grow stronger and appear to grow quicker.
-The reason is that the fatty acids present in the castor oil promote healthy follicle growth, moisturises the hair and prevents the hair from splitting or breaking.
+Additionally, it can be massaged into your scalp and worked through the hair to help it grow stronger and appear to grow quicker.
+The reason is that the fatty acids present in it promote healthy follicle growth, moisturises the hair and prevents the hair from splitting or breaking.
 Massaging the oil in can help blood circulate in your scalp area and is very relaxing.

 - Hair moisturiser.